aldyrmbe/papb-team2/README.md

 We currently only accept contributions from collaborators.

 ## Support
-If you need assistance, please contact one of the following emails, with the subject "Ask - Food Recipe App":
+If you need assistance, please contact one of the following emails with the subject "Ask - Food Recipe App":
 1. mhdrizaldy@mail.ugm.ac.id (Aldy)
 2. adib.w.p@mail.ugm.ac.id (Adib)
 3. virginia.p.m@mail.ugm.ac.id (Virginia)